Huotes/CommitMaker/README.md

 Chuck Norris was the orginal sculptor of Mount Rushmore.
 He completed the entire project using only a bottle opener and a drywall trowel.

 Rules of fighting: 1) Don't bring a knife to a gun fight.
 2) Don't bring a gun to a Chuck Norris fight.

+Chuck Norris once round-house kicked a salesman.
+Over the phone.